-Unfortunately, finding the right balance transfer card isn’t as simple as identifying the no balance transfer fee credit card with the lowest transfer APR.
-As a general rule of thumb, as fees go up, rates go down and vice versa.
-Focusing only on no balance transfer fee or only zero percent balance transfer credit cards is ill-advised.
+Finding the right plastic for a balance transfer isn’t as simple as picking the no balance transfer fee credit card with the lowest APR.
+Because as fees go down, rates tend to go up, and vice versa.
+So comparing only credit cards with no balance transfer fee or only zero percent balance transfer credit cards is ill-advised.
 Rather, you need to consider all of the following factors in combination:

-Balance transfer fee, 2)
+- Balance transfer fee;

-Length of 0% intro APR (if applicable), 3)
+- Length of 0% intro APR (if applicable);